Hearing Conservation for Firefighters

 DefendEar Convertible by Westone Hearing Protection Devices (HPDs) was created for each participant.

-The program resulted in changes in attitudes related to hearing conservation.
+The program also resulted in changes in attitudes related to hearing conservation.
 The participants realized that hearing loss can have serious implications.
 This realization will lead to better hearing conservation behaviors.
 The participants did not believe they can successfully develop hearing conservation.
-The post-hearing protection questionnaire was conducted before the participants received their personalized hearing protection devices.
-Repeating the questionnaire after the participants had the opportunity to use their HPDs may provide different results.

 Changes in behaviors were noticed in some aspects where noise may have a deleterious impact on hearing, but not in all circumstances.